The Cutler Extension

 by Jeff Blakley

+Krome had located enough of the route for the railroad before he started on the Cape Sable Exploration Survey on November 9, 1902 to keep construction crews busy while he was absent.
 Construction of the Cutler Extension started on the south bank of the Miami River shortly before January 30, 1903.
-Charles T. McCrimmon, who had the contract to clear the right-of-way for the railroad, “had 150 colored laborers … camped just south of the Miami River”12 clearing the right-of-way and constructing the railroad grade so that ties and rails could be placed by the track laying machine.
+Charles T. McCrimmon, who had the contract to clear the right-of-way for the railroad, “had 150 colored laborers … camped just south of the Miami River”24 clearing the right-of-way and constructing the railroad grade so that ties and rails could be placed by the track laying machine.

-On the north side of the Miami River, another crew of workers had started work on the railway bridge.13 By April 1, 1903, all of the “huge timbers” that were to be used in the bridge had been placed for “several hundred yards on both sides of the track” and another crew on the south side of the river was “putting in piers for the bridge.”14
+On the north side of the Miami River, another crew of workers had started work on the railway bridge.25 By April 1, 1903, all of the “huge timbers” that were to be used in the bridge had been placed for “several hundred yards on both sides of the track” and another crew on the south side of the river was “putting in piers for the bridge.”26

-On September 25, 1903, The Miami Metropolis reported that E. Ben Carter, general roadmaster of the F.E.C., had authorized McCrimmon to proceed with the right-of-way clearing down to Long Key.19 The Long Prairie, shown a short distance below Homestead on the 1903 F.E.C.
+On September 25, 1903, The Miami Metropolis reported that E. Ben Carter, general roadmaster of the F.E.C., had authorized McCrimmon to proceed with the right-of-way clearing down to Long Key.43 The Long Prairie, shown a short distance below Homestead on the 1903 F.E.C.
 Railway land holdings map, crosses Krome Avenue just south of Lucy Street, the dividing line between Homestead and Florida City.
-“Long Key” seems to have been the name for all of the land southwest of the Long Prairie down to what is now known as Long Pine Key in Everglades National Park.20
+“Long Key” was the name for all of the land between Long Prairie and the next prairie north, Sherritt’s Prairie, which crosses U.S. 1 near Avocado Dr.

 Courtesy of the Florida Pioneer Museum